logicalclocks/hops-docs/docs/user_guide/hopsworks/hopsML.rst

 PySpark
 -------

-On Hopsworks we make use of `Apache Spark <https://spark.apache.org/>`_ to distribute and execute your Machine Learning code.
-There are several upsides of having our
+On Hopsworks we make use of `Apache Spark <https://spark.apache.org/>`_ to provide distributed processing capabilities for our Machine Learning pipeline.
+Spark, as defined by its creators is a fast and general engine for large-scale data processing.
+It is a general distributed processing engine that can fit many use-cases.
+In the HopsML pipeline we have two main use cases for Spark.
+The first use-case being data validation, transformations and feature extractions on potentially huge datasets.
+The second use-case is to orchestrate allocation of resources and executions of Machine Learning applications such as TensorFlow, Keras and PyTorch.

 Data Collection
 ---------------